javier-ddom/classification-Project/README.md

 ###**Steps to Reproduce**###

-1.Clone this Reposition: Presentation and Acquire should be the only needed files 2.Make sure the files are in the same location and run the presentation notebook 3.Profit?
+1.Clone this Reposition: Presentation, Acquire, and env should be the only needed files 2.Make sure the files are in the same location and run the presentation notebook 3.Profit?